JMRI: Scripting "How To..."

 If the script runs a loop that's supposed to update something, it can't be written to run continuously or else it will just suck up as much computer time as it can.
 Rather, it should wait.

 The best thing to do is to wait for something to change.
-For example, if your script looks at some sensors to decide what to do, wait for one of those sensors to change (see the sample scripts for examples)
+For example, if your script looks at some sensors to decide what to do, wait for one of those sensors to change (see below and the sample scripts for examples)

 Simpler, but not as efficient, is to just wait for a little while before checking again.
 For example